xenophon61/Lenovo-ThinkCentre-M700-OSX-Sonoma-on-Skylake/README.md

 Intel® HD Graphics 530
 BIOS version 7/2022 FWKTBFA
 Has locked MSR2 (CFG Lock var offset = 0x197)
+Intel wifi (with Broadcom bluetooth)
+Display connected to the DP connector closest to the power supply (con2)

 Brief guide:
 - download the EFI.zip and update the serial number with GenSMBIOS